MehdiArman/Learning/README.md

-## Description👋
+## Learning Report Repo!
-- 🔥i'm currently learning Python🐍
+### Repository **Goals**🎯
-- 🎓i'm currently a first semester associate degree student in software
+- 💻 Share the concepts I learn
-- 🧠i'm also interested in startups
+- ⌨️ Share the codes I write to practice the concepts
-- 💻repository Goal: share my simple project's codes for fun!
+- 💡 Share ideas for beginners